Steve-Pilato/Steve-Pilato.github.io/_posts/2022-06-07-customer_satisfaction.md

 ### There seems to be little separation between the two distributions

 ### Now that we have looked at some predictors, we need a more efficient way to look at all the predictors and their relation to the dependent variable of interest, customer satisfaction.
-To do this I will make a function the plots categorical and ordinal variables with bar charts and continuous variables with histograms.
+To do this I will make a function that plots categorical and ordinal variables with bar charts and continuous variables with histograms.

 ```R